Mike Oddy

+Biography

 He was born in Hawick, Scotland and after Rugby School joined Ballantyne Knitwear, which became part of Baird Plc.
 He moved to Leicester to take up the role of managing director of Pantherella Fine English Socks, taking the business public onto the USM and then through its sale to Great Universal Stores (GUS Plc) before retiring.

+He played in an era where the sport was dominated by great players from Pakistan (such as Azam Khan, Roshan Khan, Mo Khan and Aftab Jawaid) and Egypt (such as A.A.
+AbouTaleb and Ibrahim Amin).